michael/documents-legacy/2012-06-30-substance.md

 ### Surface
 Surface is intended to be an extensible low-level interface for rich text editing.
 It doesn't introduce any UI components, but an API for managing user-defined text annotations.
-For an implementation of a ritch text editor and several examples please check the Substance Sandbox (http://sandbox.substance.io).
+For an implementation of a ritch text editor and several examples please check the Substance Sandbox.

 ### Library